Everyone says it’s important to find a job you’re good at, but no one tells you how.

 It’s the same spiked shape as the graphs we’ve seen several times before in this guide.

-These are areas where the outcomes are particularly skewed, but a major study still found that the best people in almost any field have significantly more output than the typical person.
-The more complex the domain, the more significant the effect, so it’s especially noticeable in professional jobs like management, sales, and medicine.
+These are areas where the outcomes are particularly skewed, but our review of the evidence suggests that the best people in almost any field have significantly more output than the typical person.
+The more complex the domain, the more significant the effect, so it’s especially noticeable in jobs like research, software engineering, and entrepreneurship.

 Now, some of these differences are just due to luck: even if everyone were an equally good fit, there could still be big differences in outcomes just because some people happen to get lucky while others don’t.
 However, some component is almost certainly due to skill, and this means that you’ll have much more impact if you choose an area where you enjoy the work and have good personal fit.